ywatanabe1989/emacs-claude-code/project_management/bug_reports/solved/bug-report-modeline-buffer-navigation.md

 ✅ **Fixed in commit 56acdb9** - `feature/fix-modeline-buffer-context`

 Fixed mode line flash buffer context preservation:
-- Added buffer parameter to `ecc-notification-flash-mode-line` and `ecc-auto-notify-flash-mode-line`
+- Added buffer parameter to `ecc-auto-notify-flash-mode-line` and `ecc-auto-notify-flash-mode-line`
 - Use `with-current-buffer` in timer callbacks to preserve buffer context
 - Added `buffer-live-p` check before timer execution for safety
 - Updated all calling functions to pass the correct buffer parameter